 Phonics and Early Reading

 At Christ the King Catholic Primary School, we develop pupils’ ability to recognise, blend and segment sounds for reading and spelling through a systematic, synthetic phonics programme, called Essential Letters and Sounds.
-We believe that learning to read and write fluently is a priority for all our children before they leave Christ the King Catholic Primary School and is vital to access the rest of the curriculum.
-We emphasise the importance of demonstrating high quality reading and writing throughout the curriculum in all year groups.
-Teachers show fidelity to the progression of our phonics programme from the Early Years and through Key Stage 1.
+We believe that learning to read and write fluently is a priority for all our children before they leave Christ the King Catholic Primary School and is vital for them to master in order for them to access the rest of the curriculum.
+We emphasise the importance of high quality reading and writing experiences throughout the curriculum in all year groups.
+Teachers show fidelity to the progression of our phonics programme from the Early Years, through Key Stage 1 and into Key Stage 2 as required.
 When children have learnt letter-sound correspondences they move onto a progressive spelling scheme, called Essential Spelling, during Year 2 and throughout Key Stage 2.

 Phonics in the Early Years

 In Little Acorns Foundation Stage 1 (FS1) children are introduced to the oral discrimination of sounds and recognition of environmental sounds through games, stories, rhymes, alliteration and structured play.
 This is called Phase 1.
 Once children have started to develop these skills, oral blending of words is introduced during daily routines throughout the day, for example 'Go and get your c-oa-t'.
-Children are then taught to recognise and correctly form one initial sound from Phase 2 per week in the Spring Term of FS1.
+Children are then taught to recognise some of the Phase 2 GPCs in the Spring Term of FS1.

 In Foundation Stage 2 (FS2), more structured phonics lessons are introduced and Phase 2 graphemes are taught.
 The lessons use interactive whiteboard resources with apply tasks in workbooks to practise reading and writing the GPCs or words taught that day.
 There is a rigorous pace to the lessons and to the week with approximately four new GPCs taught each week.
 There are also planned weeks to assess and review these graphemes to allow learning to be consolidated.
 This information is used to identify early any children who may need further support or targetted intervention so that they 'keep up' rather than having to 'catch up' at a later stage.
 The links between letter formation, reading and spelling are made explicit as each new grapheme is taught.
 Alongside learning the GPCs, children are taught to read and spell a range of harder to read and spell (HRS) words that are difficult to decode within the phase they are introduced.
 These are highlighted in the progression map.
 The GPCs are taught in the following order: